Ataraxia-Mechanica/InfiniSweeper/README.md

 ## Features
 - Infinite recursion of rectangular minesweeper boards, where each board can be positioned inside another arbitrarily.
 - Cloned board mechanic.
 It's like Patrick's parabox's clone mechanic, but it works on camera instead: zoom into a clone board and zoom out, camera would be zoomed out from the original.
 - Though a level editor is not included, it's easy to design levels due to them being written in toml, and can be hot reloaded.
-An example with comments in in level_example.toml.
+An example with comments is in level_example.toml.
 ## Compiling
 InfiniSweeper uses CMake, and supports MSVC, GCC and Clang.
 Follow the following steps to compile: